Lac-Mégantic rail disaster: Derailment and explosion

-The 5 locomotives and the VB car were found intact, separated from the rest of the train, outside the central part of town, still on track, but far from the crash scene.
-The 6-car lead group had apparently decoupled from the rest of the train, continued rolling down the track, crossed the river bridge, traveled through a sharp right bend, and came to rest about 1 km southwest of the derailment site (45°34′8″N 70°53′20″W).
+The five locomotives and the VB car were found intact, separated from the rest of the train, outside the central part of town, still on track, but far from the crash scene.
+The six-car lead group had apparently uncoupled from the rest of the train, continued rolling down the track, crossed the river bridge, travelled through a sharp right bend, and came to rest about 1 km southwest of the derailment site (45°34′8″N 70°53′20″W).
 The equipment that derailed included 63 of the 72 tank cars as well as the buffer car.
 Nine tank cars at the rear of the train remained on the track and did not explode; emergency responders took them away from the derailment site while the fire was still burning.
 Almost all of the derailed tank cars were damaged, many having large breaches.
 About six million litres of petroleum crude oil were quickly released; the fire began almost immediately.

 Emergency response

 Around 150 firefighters were deployed to the scene, described as looking like a "war zone".
 Some were called in from as far away as the city of Sherbrooke, Quebec, and as many as eight trucks carrying 30 firefighters were dispatched from Franklin County, Maine, United States (Chesterville, Eustis, Farmington, New Vineyard, Phillips, Rangeley and Strong).
 The fire was contained and prevented from spreading further in the early afternoon.

 The local hospital went to Code Orange, anticipating a high number of casualties and requesting reinforcements from other medical centres, but they received no seriously injured patients.
 A Canadian Red Cross volunteer said there were "no wounded.
 They're all dead".
 One off-duty Musi-Café cook, Bernard Théberge, was on the terrace at the time of the derailment and was treated for second-degree burns to one arm.
 The hospital was later used to shelter dozens of seniors who had been evacuated.
 Approximately 1,000 people were evacuated initially after the derailment, explosions, and fires.
-Another 1,000 people were evacuated later during the day because of toxic fumes.
+An estimated 1,000 people were evacuated later during the day because of toxic fumes.
 Some took refuge in an emergency shelter established by the Red Cross in a local high school.